Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

    :width: 600pt

-The step 2 consists in waiting that the deposit is finished from timestep 1,200,000 (12s) to 1,400,000 (14s).
+The step 2 consists of waiting for the deposit to be finished from timestep 1,200,000 (12s) to 1,400,000 (14s).

 First, load the snapshot at time step 1,200,000 and disable generation.
-It's important not to forget to define the cutoff radius for the hexapods used with the operator `polyhedra_define_radius` for building the Verlet lists
+It's important not to forget to define the cutoff radius for the hexapods used with the operator `polyhedra_define_radius` for building the Verlet lists.

 .. code-block:: yaml